2016 Fred Page Cup

 The 2016 Fred Page Cup was the 22nd Canadian Eastern Junior A Ice Hockey Championship for the Canadian Junior Hockey League.
 The Woodstock Slammers hosted it for the first time in cup history.
 The tournament was held May 4th to May 8th at the Carleton Civic Centre in Woodstock, New Brunswick.
 The Carleton Place Canadians of the CCHL, entered the tournament as the defending champions and looked to three-peat as champions.
-The tournament champion qualified for the 2016 Royal Bank Cup held in Lloydminster, Saskatchewan hosted by the AJHL's Lloydminster Bobcats at the Centennial Civic Centre.
+The tournament champion qualified for the 2016 Royal Bank Cup held in Lloydminster, Saskatchewan hosted by the AJHL's Lloydminster Bobcats at the Lloydminster Centennial Civic Centre.